zilexa/Homeserver/filesystem/README.md

 - new files will be created on the SSD cache drive or folder (instead of the data disks pool) if certain conditions are met (such as free space).
 - Files that haven't been modified for X days will be moved to the data disks pool.
 - MergerFS runs on top of the BTRFS disks in "user-space".
 It's flexible, you maintain direct disk access.
 2 pools: one with, one without the SSD or cache folder.
 Nightly, data from the cache drive is copied to the pool without the cache folder.
-- In the future, when switching from BtrFS to BcacheFS, we won't need MergerFS.

 ## Scenario 2 Without a cache: multiple choices
 - You can use existing disks with data only if they were already BTRFS formatted.